+Registration of preferred shares with the SEC is not required or even contemplated under the STANDARD SAFE agreement.
 This requirement is clearly met.
-SAFE agreements are not required for companies to provide guarantees to protect the position of security holders.
-In fact, SAFE owners do not have a position to be protected.
-They are in real danger of losing all their investments.
-The position of safeholders is very similar to that of ordinary shareholders, but the position of security holders is even more vulnerable than that of the Stockholders Commons, since the co-founders, who are also Common Stockholders, exercise full control of the start-up companies.
+SAFE arrangements are not required for companies to provide guarantees to protect the position of security holders.
+In fact, SAFE owners have no position to protect.
+They really risk losing all their investments.
+The position of custodians is very similar to that of common shareholders, but the position of security holders is even more vulnerable than that of shareholders under Commons, as co-founders, who are also ordinary shareholders, exercise full control over start-up companies.
 SAFE owners do not have seats on the board of directors.
-SAFE carriers do not have a voice.
-Safe holders have no control or protection against the absolute control of the co-founders.
+SAFE holders have no voice.
+Vault holders have no control or protection against the absolute control of the co-founders.